This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 6. Live Artichoke Plant One Gallon Pot

-- Mixed reviews on plant health upon arrival with some customers receiving weak or dying plants
+- Plant size and health upon arrival may vary, with some customers receiving smaller or less robust plants than expected

 7. Bonnie Plants Green Bell Pepper Plants

-- Requires staking support as heavy fruit load develops, adding extra garden work
+- Requires staking as the plant matures and fruit load increases, adding an extra care step

 8. Bonnie Plants Big Boy Tomato Plants